-The latter half of the morning hour was occupied by Mr. Revels in some remarks upon the bill to aid in the repairs and construction of levees in the State of Mississippi.
-He spoke of the importance of the cotton trade, remarking that while cotton was no longer king, its commercial influence upon the material interests and prosperity of the country demanded that all proper measures should be taken to foster it be taken to foster it
+The latter half of the morning hour was occupied by Mr. Reveis in some remarks upon the bill to aid in the repairs and construction of levees in the State of Mississippi.
+He spoke of the importance of the cotton trade, remarking that while cotton was no longer king, its commercial influence upon the material interests and prosperity of the country demanded that all proper measures should be taken to foster it upon the material interests and prosperity of the country demanded that all proper measures should be taken to foster it.

-He referred to the difficulties in the way of cotton He referred to the difficulties in the way of cotton production in Egypt and Brazil, to show that with proper encouragement its cultivation in the United States could be carried on without fear of successful competition in other countries.
-By the improvements contemplated by the bill several millions of scres of cotton land in the delta between the Mississippi and Yazoo rivers would be opened to cultivation.
+He referred to the difficulties in the way of cotton production in Egypt and Brazil, to show that with proper encouragement its cultivation in the United States could be carried on without fear of successful competition in other countries.
+By the improvements contemplated by the bill several millions of acres of cotton land in the delta between the Mississippi and Yazoo rivers would be opened to cultivation.